11ty/eleventy-activity-feed/README.md

 * This is not a permanent data store or archival tool for your content.
 This does _not_ (yet?) fetch old data beyond the initial page of results for each activity type’s API.
 This is merely a aggregation and rebroadcast tool for your new content in RSS.
 * When used in a static build, this will only update the feed when your build runs.
 I’d recommend setting up a recurring build to generate your feed regularly (maybe daily?).
 You could use this in serverless mode if you wanted!
+* If on Netlify, I would also recommend using the `netlify-plugin-cache` plugin to persist your API fetch call cache across builds.
+You can see an example of this on the [Eleventy Fetch docs](https://www.11ty.dev/docs/plugins/fetch/#running-this-on-your-build-server).
+You can control the maximum frequency at which new fetches are made to the APIs using `feed.setCacheDuration("4h");`

 ## Demo